 SNC's Public Geoportal identifies Regulated Areas throughout SNC's watershed jurisdiction.
-If your property is in a Regulated Area, please contact SNC before proceeding with your project as permission may be required.
+If your property is near or in a Regulated Area, please contact SNC before proceeding with your project as permission may be required.

 Current owners, prospective purchasers, or their representatives may request information about a particular property through our Property Inquiry Service.
-Applicants will receive a letter outlining all identified natural hazard and features, in addition to potential impacts of development under Drinking Water Source Protection Plans and Sections 2.1 (Natural Heritage) and 3.1 (Natural Hazards) of the Provincial Policy Statement.
+Applicants will receive a letter outlining all identified natural hazard and features, in addition to potential impacts of development under Drinking Water Source Protection Plans and Section 3.1 (Natural Hazards) of the Provincial Policy Statement.